 Distortion: Tycoctavia Fuzz

-I’ve been using Fender amps for many years and at one time owned a Deluxe Reverb.
-I should never have sold it, but there you go.
-This amp model has the bright switch on, and has a little extra gain compared to the normal channel of the same amp.
+I’ve been using Fender amps for many years and at one time owned a Deluxe Reverb and a Super Reverb.
+I should never have sold them, but there you go.
+I never thought anything could displace the US Deluxe Vib model, but Line 6 Litigator has done it.
+This amp model has the additional gain and voicing for distortion that are missing from the US Deluxe Vib.
 It breaks up well at that critical junction where the power amp is just starting to clip.

 There are a lot of choices on how to configure an amp and speaker model: